Personalities of the “Leibstandarte”:

 *Ritterkreuzträger SS-Hauptsturmführer, Rudolf von Ribbentrop 6./SS-Panzer-Regiment 1 ,,LSSAH:

 Rudolf von Ribbentrop was the son of the German diplomat and Foreign Minister Joachim von Ribbentrop.
 Joining SS-Infantrie Regiment “Deutschland” the day Germany invaded Poland, 1.
 September 1939 and fought in Holland in 1940.
 Earning the Eiserne Kreuz II.
 Klasse u.
 Verwundetenabzeichen in Schwarz he was promoted to Sturmmann.
-Following the Western Campaign, Ribbentrop was sent to the SS-Junkerschule Braunschweig in order to gain training as a platoon leader.
+Following the Western Campaign, Ribbentrop was sent to the SS-Junkerschule Braunschweig to gain training as a platoon leader.
 He was commissioned on 20.
 April 1941 as an SS-Untersturmführer.

 First given command of a platoon in 1.
 Kompanie in the Aufklärung Bataillon “Nord" fighting in Finland.
 Wounded a second time, upon recovery he was re-assigned to the newly formed Panzer Regiment 1 “LSSAH” on the Ost Front.
 On 15.
 Juni returned to field command and was appointed commander of 6.
 Kompanie.
 Fighting, and being wounded yet again, Ribbentrop was awarded the Ritterkreuz for leadership and bravery in Juli 1943.